slipstream/SlipStreamDocumentation/docs/administrator_guide/authentication.rst

    }

-**For OIDC-based services, the value for the "method" key must be "oidc".** You may set "methodKey" to any identifier that you would like; this identifier is used in the server configuration described below.
+**For OIDC-based services, the value for the "method" key must be "oidc".** You may set "instance" to any identifier that you would like; this identifier is used in the server configuration described below.